-As I walked through a lush garden in the heart of Stuttgart, I pondered my options for the evening dinner.
+As I walk through the lush garden in the heart of Stuttgart, I hear the familiar roar from my stomach and consider my options for the evening.
 Stuttgart is sometimes nicknamed Schwabenmetropole, referring to its location in the middle of Swabia.

 There is nothing hip about the menu, where every item is designed to make your arteries clog at warp speed.
 I finally order a Gaisburger Marsch, a big bowl of just about everything: sliced meat, cooked potatoes, a handful of Spätzle noodles, all covered in strong beef broth.
 The name seems to originate from the 19th century, where one version is that people would march all the way to Gaisburg to get a bowl of the filling dish.